 - Contain English letters, numbers, or any of the following symbols:!()-._`~@#"'.

-- (Windows only)Response Actions.If you need to isolate an endpoint but want to allow access for a specific application (for example communication between the VDI process and a VDI server), add the process to theNetwork Isolation Whitelist.If your Cortex XDR agents communicate with Cortex XDR through a proxy, you must whitelist the following Cortex XDR agent processes along with the IP address of the proxy server:
+- (Windows and Mac only)Response Actions.If you need to isolate an endpoint but want to allow access for a specific application , add the process to theNetwork Isolation Allow List.
+The following are considerations to the allow list:

 - Specify theProcess Pathyou want to allow and theIPv4orIPv6address of the endpoint.
 Use the*wildcard on either side to match any process or IP address.
 For example, specify*as the process path and an IP address to allow any process to run on the isolated endpoint with that IP address.
 Conversely, specify*as the IP address and a specific process path to allow the process to run on any isolated endpoint that receives this profile.

 - (Supported on Cortex XDR agent 7.0 or a later for Windows endpoints and Cortex XDR agent 7.3 or later for Mac and Linux endpoints) Specify theContent Configurationfor your Cortex XDR agents.

 If you disable or delay automatic-content updates provided by Palo Alto Networks, it may affect the security level in your organization.

 - Content Auto-update—By default, the Cortex XDR agent always retrieves the most updated content and deploys it on the endpoint so it is always protected with the latest security measures.
 However, you canDisablethe automatic content download.
 Then, the agent stops retrieving content updates from the Cortex XDR Server and keeps working with the current content on the endpoint.

 - If you disable content updates for a newly installed agent, the agent will retrieve the content for the first time from Cortex XDR and then disable content updates on the endpoint.